finnless/finnless.github.io/Untitled/README.md

 >
 > ​	- [The Case for HTML Word Processors](https://www.adamhyde.net/html-word-processors/)

 I can reference existing online word editors such as [Word Online](https://onedrive.live.com) and [Google Docs](https://docs.google.com).
+There is also a markdown formatting tool for websites that support rich editing like gmail called [Markdown Here](https://markdown-here.com).
+It's open source so it can be used as another reference.

 There would be a UI layer that uses HTML and CSS to display to the user.
 There is a live js converter between the UI and the markdown data.
 The Markdown is stored in database.